Monday, June 15, 2015

 We stopped at Foodland in Killen to buy Shrimp, Crab legs, and milk.

-When we arrived home, the slid out on our RV would not work, we noticed the refrigerator was not cooling, and the heater was not working.
+When we arrived home, the slide-out on our RV would not work.
+We noticed the refrigerator was not cooling, and the heater was not working.

 Hubby pulls out his electrical tools to repair the slide-out, the refrigerator, and the heater.

-He did some rewiring to make the slide out and refrigerator work but now the hot water is not working.
+He drew up some plans to make the slide-out and refrigerator work, but now the hot water is not working.

 Hubby had to go to work the next day and when he came home he worked on the hot water heater, he said a wire was loose.